cms-analysis/HiggsAnalysis-CombinedLimit/docs/abcd_rooparametrichist_tutorial/rooparametrichist_exercise.md

 ```

-## RooParametricHist for ABCD method
+## Create RooParametricHist for ABCD method
 <a id="rooparametrichist"></a>

 In order to prepare the datacards for our ABCD method we will need to pass to the datacards ```shape``` section the histograms of our data in the A,B,C and D regions.